The Haven, Boston: Boston Barrier

 The main components of the scheme were a rising sector gate, 85 ft wide by 36 ft high, which can be raised to prevent tidal surges moving further upstream, and a vertical sector gate, 59 ft wide by 38 ft high, to control the entrance to the wet dock.
 The rising sector gate weighs 362 tonnes and is moved by two 55-tonne hydraulic rams.
 The scheme also included a control building for the barrier, higher flood defence walls along the river, including landscaping of the right bank, and the placing of matting on the bed of the river either side of the barrier, to prevent scouring undermining the structure.
-The construction of the barrier was innovative, as it is quite different to the Thames Barrier in its design, and the only other similar structure, that at Ipswich on the River Orwell, is some 30 percent smaller, and had not been commissioned at the time the Boston Barrier project began.
+The construction of the barrier was innovative, as it is quite different to the Thames Barrier in its design, and the only other similar structure, that at Ipswich on the River Orwell, is some 30 per cent smaller, and had not been commissioned at the time the Boston Barrier project began.
 Work began on the project in 2018, and the sector gate, which was manufactured in Holland, was delivered in November 2019.
-The gate was operational by December 2020, and the completed scheme offers better flood protection to over 13,000 homes and businesses.
+The gate was operational by December 2020, and the completed scheme offers better flood protection to nearly 14,000 homes and businesses.
 The entrance to the wet dock was widened from 52 ft to 59 ft, with the existing timber V-gates being replaced by a single pair of vertical sector gates.

 Because the work affected navigation, it was authorised by a Transport and Works Act 1992 Order.
 The Transport and Works Act (1992) was introduced to simplify the process of obtaining permission for the construction or alteration of railways and inland navigations, and any work which interferes with rights of navigation.
-The completed barrier was recognised in the civil engineering world, receiving six awards, four from the Institution of Civil Engineers, one from the Royal Institute of Chartered Surveyors, and an Environment Agency Flood and Coast Award.
+The completed barrier was recognised in the civil engineering world, receiving six awards, four from the Institution of Civil Engineers, one from the Royal Institution of Chartered Surveyors, and an Environment Agency Flood and Coast Award.
+The National Audit Office noted in 2023 that delivery of parts of the project were four years overdue, and that costs had escalated from £124 million to £184 million.
+This was partly due to work starting before the project had been fully scoped, in order to meet government deadlines for flood defence targets.